ImaneBenHassine/Apache-Spark/README.md

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/d30b34f7-3bf2-4f23-8301-f22df2dee8b0)

-then we add the user and we grant all the previleges on thid databse to the new user already created
+then we add the user and we grant all the previleges on this databse to the new user already created

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/7c5cabbb-b6fc-4bcd-a23c-7026d4c68469)